 Over the years, we all became close, socializing together during their off hours.
 I dated Paul West for several years and Gail became a lifelong friend to my sister Marilee and me.
 Sadly, both Paul West and Gail "Roxie" Clements have passed away.

-Highlight ~ I completed this early work for Gail as a special birthday gift when the trio was at the height of its popularity in the late 1970s.
+Highlight ~ I completed this early work for Gail as a birthday gift when the trio was at the height of its popularity in the late 1970s.

 CHRISTMAS COLLECTION (ARTWORK IN ADDITION TO HOLIDAY GOLF AND NEIGHBORHOOD SCENES IN OTHER COLLECTIONS)